Artifical Intelligence at DB

 Artificial intelligence (AI) involves more than automating processes.
 True artificial intelligence refers to systems that are able to learn, evolve and develop their own solutions independently.
 The development of artificial neural networks and machines and deep learning has received a lot of attention in recent years.
 And the ability to use true AI isn't something that's a long way off at DB either.
 In fact, it's already being tested.
 Three examples of this are SEMMI, AIM and Vsion.ai, solutions developed by employees at DB Systel.

 SEMMI stands for "Socio-Empathetic Human-Machine Interaction".
 SEMMI gets its knowledge from DB developers.
 In future, the digital assistant will be available for use by customer service not only as a robot head, but also as a chatbot or digital avatar.

 FRAnny was created in cooperation with Fraport AG.
 The robot head answers passengers' questions on connecting flights, gates and facilities at Frankfurt airport.
 FRAnny was at the service of passengers at Germany's largest airport during a multi-week trial in spring 2019.
 In early June, SEMMI, FRAnny's railroad station counterpart, was gone into action in the travel center at Berlin's main railroad station.
 We have also exported this DB development to Japan, the number 1 country for robots.
-At Tokyo railroad station, we are trialling the service together with Japanese rail operator JR East.
+At Tokyo railroad station, we had trialling the service together with Japanese rail operator JR East.
 More information here.

 AIM: using artificial intelligence for early fault detection